physicsgoddess1972/Precipitable-Water-Model/paper.md

 The deployment mechanism allows end-users to implement the software suite on local and cloud-based systems, which facilitates access to the generated data products and visualizations.
 We have configured a template repository that illustrates the required directory structure.

-The pre-processing module involves aggrefating the raw data file defined in Prerequisite (1) with data from National Weather Service balloon lunches via `siohon` [@siphon] and surface dewpoint and relative humidity data from local ground stations via the University of Utah's MesoWest database. ``PMAT`` supports the usage of external data sources, such that local data files that contain precipitable water and relative humidity data may be processed.
+The pre-processing module involves aggrefating the raw data file defined in Prerequisite (1) with data from National Weather Service balloon lunches via `siphon` [@siphon] and surface dewpoint and relative humidity data from local ground stations via the University of Utah's MesoWest database. ``PMAT`` supports the usage of external data sources, such that local data files that contain precipitable water and relative humidity data may be processed.
 This process also includes a series of three primary filters to organize and refine the data.
 These filters

 - separate the data into structures based on the assigned label ("clear sky" or "overcast")
 - removes entries that are manually labeled Do-Not-Analyze or DNA.